programminghistorian/jekyll/en/lessons/scalable-reading-of-structured-data.md

           caption = "Total number of tweets: 2435") +
       theme(axis.text.y = element_text(angle = 14, hjust = 1))

-{% include figure.html filename="scalable-reading-of-structured-data-2.png" alt="Bar chart of Twitter data, showing that 98% of Tweets including the hashtag #sesamestreet were posted by non-verified accounts" caption="Percentage of tweets posted by verified and non-verified accounts in the sesamestreet dataset during the period from 4 December 2021 to 13 December 2021.
+{% include figure.html filename="scalable-reading-of-structured-data-2.png" alt="Bar chart of Twitter data, showing that 98% of Tweets including the hashtag #sesamestreet were posted by non-verified accounts" caption="Figure 2: Percentage of tweets posted by verified and non-verified accounts in the sesamestreet dataset during the period from 4 December 2021 to 13 December 2021.
 The total number of tweets was 2435." %}

 In contrast to the earlier visualisations, which plotted tweets over time, you now use the `geom_col` function in order to create columns.
 Notice that when you start working in ggplot the pipe(`%>%`) is replaced by a `+`.
 This figure illustrates that most tweets about Sesame Street are created by non-verified users.
 This insight could illustrate that Sesame Street is a popular, politicised and public topic on Twitter that people without verified accounts are involved with.